 Test the Name

-Your audience should be a variety of trusted members in your field for professional feedback.
+Your target audience should be a variety of trusted members in your field for professional feedback.
 You should also have a group of friends or family to get a customer-based perspective.
 Finally, surveys are another way to test your brand name on your target market.

 Incorporate Your Brand Name Everywhere